manugaco/manugaco/README.md

 Once I finished, I started a PhD in mathematical engineering at the same university where I completed the first research paper.

-I worked at Innova-tsn as Data Scientist for two years, a consulting firm based in Madrid, in the advanced analytics area, developing projects for some important IBEX 35 companies.
+I worked at a consulting firm called Innova-tsn as Data Scientist for two years, in the Advanced Analytics department, developing projects for important IBEX 35 companies.

-I worked at Global Omnium Idrica as Data Scientist for one year, a software development company based in Valencia, in the product department and also in the analytics consulting department and I was promoted to Data Science Manager of the consulting analytics department.
+I worked at Global Omnium Idrica as Data Scientist for one year, a software development company based in Valencia, in the product department and also in the analytics consulting department and I was promoted to Lead Data Scientist of the Consulting Analytics department.

-I worked at Intrum-Solvia for 7 months, a debt recovery corporation as Senior Data Scientist.
+I worked at Intrum-Solvia for 7 months as freelancer, a debt recovery corporation as Senior Data Scientist.

-I am currently working at Accenture as Lead - Consutant Data Scientist managing teams and developing cutting edge AI products in the supply chain industry.
+I am currently working at Accenture as Lead Data Scientist managing teams and developing cutting edge AI products in the supply chain industry.

 </p>